 Stuart has been the driving force behind our interest in concussion management.
 He has allowed UC Physio to teamed up with HeadSmart to provide a baseline measure of an athlete’s cognitive and physical balance function.
 These are very useful to have at the start of each year.
 These scores help in the provision of rehabilitation following a concussion and will assist us and the medical doctor return the athlete to competitive sport.
 The benefits of this are not just limited to the sporting environment but are very useful in determining when a person might return to higher level mental activities.
 Consider a school aged athlete who may be approaching end of year exams and who might suffer a second concussion in the weeks before the exam.
 It would be comforting to know that their cognitive function had returned to their baseline prior to sitting a major exam.

 Concussion and post concussion rehabilitation is a very important and until recently an unrecognised part of sporting participation.
-We can provide the HeadSmart baseline CogState and a baseline balance score.
-These are essential to have in the event of a concussion as it gives specific measures of function prior to the brain injury and assist to guide returning to school and returning to sport.
+We can provide the HeadSmart baseline CogState.
+A baseline measure of balance is also recommended.
+These are essential to have in the event of a concussion as it gives specific measures of function prior to the brain injury and assist to guide returning to school, work and returning to sport.

 Concussion Case Study